sesamiapp/devportal/docs/3-sesami-sdk/3-reservation-booking.md

 | `phone`     | `String` | Customer's phone number.  |

 :::info
-The phone number must be validated according to the E.164 format, which ensures international compatibility [read more](https://en.m.wikipedia.org/wiki/E.164).
+The phone number must be validated according to the [E.164 format](https://en.m.wikipedia.org/wiki/E.164), which ensures international compatibility.
 :::

 ### `SesamiOptionsObject`

 An object that contains form data as question and answer, key and value.
-This respresens line item properties correspondent to the eCommerce order.
+This represents line item properties correspondent to the eCommerce order.

 ```js
 {